Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: LDP HEAVY-TAILED MAB

-\begin{theorem} (Instance-dependent Lower Bound).
-There exists a $\Delta \in (0,\frac{1}{5})$ and a heavy-tailed two-armed bandit instance with $\mu_1-\mu_2=\Delta$ and each reward distribution has a $(1+v)$-th moment bounded by 1, such that for any $\epsilon$-LDP algorithm with regret $\leq o(T^\alpha)$ for any $\alpha > 0$, the regret satisfies \end{theorem} \begin{remark} Theorem \ref{LDPInstDepend} reveals that the term of $\frac{1}{\epsilon^2 \Delta^{\frac{1}{v}}}$ is unavoidable in the regret bound.
-As a result, the attained bound in Theorem \ref{UpperBoundLDP} is optimal in the two-armed bandit case.
-Compared with the optimal rate $O(\frac{1}{\Delta^{\frac{1}{v}}})$ in the non-private case, we can see the price of privacy is an additional factor of $\frac{1}{\epsilon^2}$, which is similar to other MAB with bounded rewards problems in the LDP model \cite{zhou2020local,ren2020multi}.
-However, it is noteworthy to emphasize that Theorem \ref{LDPInstDepend} only holds for two-armed bandits and cannot be extended to general $K$-armed case, which is different with Theorem~\ref{thm:7} in the central model.
-The main reason is that, to prove the lower bound, in the central we only need to focus on the TV distance; by contrast, in the local model it is necessary to consider the KL divergence.
-We leave the lower bound of the general $K$-armed bandits as future work. \end{remark} \begin{theorem} (Instance-independent Lower Bound) There exists a heavy-tailed $K$-armed bandit instance with the $(1+v)$-th bounded moment of each reward distribution is bounded by $1$.
-Moreover, if $T$ is large enough, for any the $\epsilon$-LDP algorithm $A$, the expected regret must satisfies
+\begin{remark} Theorem \ref{LDPInstDepend} reveals that the term of $\frac{1}{\epsilon^2 \Delta^{\frac{1}{v}}}$ is unavoidable in the regret bound.
+As a result, the attained bound in Theorem \ref{UpperBoundLDP} is optimal.
+Compared with the optimal rate $O(\frac{1}{\Delta^{\frac{1}{v}}})$ in the non-private case, we can see the price of privacy is an additional factor of $\frac{1}{\epsilon^2}$, which is similar to other MAB with bounded/sub-Gaussian rewards problems in the LDP model~\citep{zhou2020local,ren2020multi}. \end{remark} \begin{theorem}[LDP Instance-independent Lower Bound] There exists a heavy-tailed $K$-armed bandit instance with the $(1+v)$-th bounded moment of each reward distribution is bounded by $1$.
+Moreover, if $T$ is large enough, for any the $\epsilon$-LDP algorithm $\mathcal{A}$ with $\epsilon \in (0,1]$, the expected regret must satisfy